thomasp85/transformr/README.md

 > The `enter` and `exit` functions have slightly different semantics here than in `tweenr::tween_state()` where it gets all entering/exiting rows in one go, and not one-by-one

 Our last option is to not match the polygons up, but simply say "make everything in the first state, into everything in the last state... somehow".
-This involves cutting up polygons in the state with fewest polygons and match polygons by minimizing the distance between pairs.
+This involves cutting up polygons in the state with fewest polygons and match polygons by minimizing the distance and area difference between pairs.
 All of this is controlled by setting `match = FALSE` in `tween_polygon()`, and `transformr` will then do its magic:

 ``` r
 animation <- tween_polygon(star, circles, 'cubic-in-out', 40, 'id', match = FALSE) %>%